mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 predictDF$ArrDel15_Class[which(predictDF$ArrDel15_Pred >= 0.5)] <- 1
 ```

-In order to evaluate how the model performs, we calculate the `Area Under the Curve (AUC)`. `AUC` is a metric used to judge predictions in binary response (0/1) problem.
-As we can see in the result, the Logistic Regression model has a AUC of 0.6998.
+In order to evaluate how this model performs, we calculate the `Area Under the Curve (AUC)`. `AUC` is a metric used to judge predictions in binary response (0 vs. 1) problem.
+As we can see in the result, the Logistic Regression model has a AUC of **0.6998**.
 ```
 auc <- function(outcome, prob){
   N <- length(prob)